sdegutis/immaculatalibrary.com/site/data/snippets/2023-10-05-if-god-placed-so-much-beauty-in-this-creation-how-much-more-in-heaven.md

 ---
 published: true
-title: "If God placed so much beauty in this creation, how much more in Heaven?"
+title: If God placed so much beauty in this creation, how much more in Heaven?
-archiveSlug: "sinnersguide00luis"
+archiveSlug: sinnersguide00luis
-archivePage: "102"
+archivePage: '102'
-bookSlug: "the-sinners-guide"
+bookSlug: the-sinners-guide
+tags: []
+sortOrder: 64
 ---

 > It may further help us to conceive a faint image of this eternal glory to consider the nobility and grandeur of the empyreal Heaven, our future country.